HighCapable/KavaRef/docs-source/src/en/about/future.md

 ::: tip

-The above functions may change after the actual release, and the functions of the actual version shall prevail.
+The above functions may change after the actual release, and the features of the actual version shall prevail.

 :::